auerpauer/Whole-Exome-Seq_Gene-Burden/README.md

 Which genes have the most meaningful mutations in your set of whole exome seq samples?

 ### WHAT'S GOING ON HERE?
-The general idea of "gene burden" is finding those genes that have a significant number of meaningful mutations that may have a causative effect on the phenotype of interest.
+The general idea of "gene burden" is finding those genes that have a significant number of meaningful mutations among your samples that may have a causative effect on the phenotype of interest.
 So, what is a meaningful mutation?
 Great question!
 I wish I had a quick description.
 But, really, that's up to you to decide.
 These scripts make the following assumptions of what a meaningful mutation is:
-1) The mutation occurs more often than a set frequency in the following databases: a) NHLBI ESP 6500 b) 1000 Genomes 3) Broad ExAC.
-You decide what the frequency is at run-time.
-There is no default value.
+1) The variant frequency in the ExAC databases is lower than a given threshold.
+You decide what the threshold is at run-time.
-2) RefSeq annotation must annotate the mutation as being either exonic or splicing.
+2) RefSeq annotation must annotate the variant as being either exonic or splicing.
-3) RefSeq annotation must NOT annotate the mutation as synonymous or unknown.
+3) RefSeq annotation must NOT annotate the variant as synonymous or unknown.
 4) Optionally, RefSeq annotation can be used to filter out non-frameshift deletions.
 You decide at run-time if you want this filtering turned on.

 If all of these filters are passed, then the mutation is classified according to the following criteria:
-1) Loss-of-Function: RefSeq annotates the mutation as "stoploss", "stopgain", "splicing" or "frameshift".
+1) Loss-of-Function: RefSeq annotates the variant as "stoploss", "stopgain", "splicing" or "frameshift".
 2) Deleterious: Either CADD score is 15 or greater or metaSVM score is "D"(eleterious).
 You choose which method to use at run-time.
 3) Missense: The default classification if the other two criteria are not true.
 Remember, we have already filtered out all mutations that we are not interested in.
 All remaining mutations must receive a classification.

-The results of these filters and classifications are saved to a file.
+The results of these filters and classifications are saved to a file that has the counts for all variant types, under all conditions for each gene..
 You must also run these filters and classifications on a set of controls that are ethnically similar to your samples.
-Your samples and controls are then compared with a Fisher right-tailed test to determine which mutation classification is significantly different from the controls.
-The result is a tab-delimited file (which should be viewed in a spreadsheet program) that details the p-value for each classification of mutation for both mutations-per-gene and samples-per-gene.
-That is to say, two sets of information are counted for each gene:
+Your samples and controls are then compared with a Fisher right-tailed test to determine which genes are significantly mutated by your samples, compared to your controls.
+The result is a tab-delimited file (which can be viewed in a spreadsheet program) that details the p-value for each classification of variant for both  "number of mutations per gene" and "number of samples that have a mutation in that gene."
+Thus, two sets of information are counted for each gene:
-1) The total number of mutations in the gene.
+1) The total number of variants in the gene.
-2) The number of samples holding a mutation in this gene.
+2) The number of samples holding a variant in this gene.

-These programs also track whether a gene has mutations that are homozygous, heterozygous or compound-heterozygous.
-This information is also displayed in the final tab-delimited output file.
+These programs also track whether a variants is homozygous, heterozygous or compound-heterozygous.
+This information is included in the column names of the output file.

-These annotations used for filtering and mutation classification are better explained at: http://annovar.openbioinformatics.org/en/latest/user-guide/gene/#output-file-1-refseq-gene-annotation
+The annotations used for filtering and mutation classification are better explained at: http://annovar.openbioinformatics.org/en/latest/user-guide/gene/#output-file-1-refseq-gene-annotation

+In addition to using the output file that holds the counts of mutations, another file is produced that describes information about each significant variant.
+This file is intended for further programmatic analysis, but can be viewed in a spreadsheet program, if you wish.

 ### HOW DO I USE THESE PROGRAMS?
 You must first have an annotated VCF file.
-The annotations must include SNV frequency in the above-noted databases along with RefSeq annotation.
+The annotations must include ExAC frequency, RefSeq annotation and metaSVM and/or CADD annotation.
 I have only used VCFs generated by the GATK pipeline and annotated with annovar.
 Your VCF file MUST include the meta-data header generated by annovar.

-You need to run two programs in order: exome_burden_script.py and then burden_script_right_tailed_fisher.pl.
+You need to run two programs in order: exome_burden_script.py (once on your samples and once on your controls) and then gene_burden_fisher_exact.py.
-You must be running python version 2.7.5 and perl version 5.16.3.
-These programs have not been used on any other versions of these languages.
+You must be running python version 2.7.5 or higher.
+These programs have NOT been written for Python 3.

 Assumptions:
-1) The programs in this repository are located on your machine at /home/luser/programs
+1) The programs in this repository are located on your machine at /home/user/programs
-2) Your VCF files are located on your machine at /home/luser/data
+2) Your VCF files are located on your machine at /home/user/data
-3) Results of these analysis will be stored at /home/luser/results
+3) Results of these analysis will be stored at /home/user/results

 # Filter and Classify Mutations: exome_burden_script.py
-$ /home/luser/programs/exome_burden_script.py
+$ /home/user/programs/exome_burden_script.py
-usage: /home/luser/programs/active_dev/exome_burden_script.py parameters [options]
+usage: /home/user/programs/active_dev/exome_burden_script.py parameters [options]

 Parameters:
-        -f | --frequency        max desired frequency of variants in population databases -v | --vcf              VCF file to read in containing variants to be analyzed -d | --funcDel          method to use for filtering functional deleteriousness: CADD or metaSVM Options
+        -f | --frequency        max desired frequency of variants in population databases -v | --vcf              VCF file to read in containing variants to be analyzed -d | --funcDel          method to use for filtering functional deleteriousness: CADD, metaSVM, radialSVM -p | --pldiff-cutoff    minimum required value of plDiff for a sample to be included in further processing 7:low stringency 8:high stringency Options
-        -o | --outputDir        output directory to write files; default: current directory -x | --excel            FLAG: use to cause more header information for display in spreadsheet -s | --shift            FLAG: use to specify that nonframeshift indels should be filtered out -c | --coverage         required read depth for a variant to be accepted; default: 8 -e | --exempt-database  comma-delimited list of population databases to NOT use as filters: esp6500,1000g,exac
+        -o | --outputDir        output directory to write files; default: current directory -x | --excel            FLAG: use to cause more header information for display in spreadsheet -s | --shift            FLAG: use to specify that nonframeshift indels should be filtered out -c | --coverage         required read depth for a variant to be accepted; default: 8 -a | --africa-special   FLAG: filter specific info fields

-Here is an example of every parameter and option being used:
+Here is an example with commonly used options:

-$ /home/luser/programs/exome_burden_script.py\
+$ /home/user/programs/exome_burden_script.py \
- --frequency 0.01 # 1%\
+ --frequency 5e-05 \
- --vcf my_samples.vcf\
+ --vcf my_annotated_samples.vcf \
- --funcDel CADD\
+ --funcDel CADD \
- --outputDir /home/luser/results\
+ --outputDir /home/luser/results \
- --excel\
- --shift\
+ --shift \
- --coverage 10\
+ --coverage 10
- --exempt-database esp6500

-More commonly you will only specify a few of the options.
 ALL PARAMETERS MUST BE SPECIFIED FOR THE PROGRAM TO RUN.
 Also, do NOT use the "--excel" option when following this work flow.
-It is used when performing other analyses after this step.

-$ /home/luser/programs/exome_burden_script.py -f 0.01 -v my_samples.vcf -f CADD -o ../results
+It is intended as a last step in a different work flow not described here.

 Regardless of the options you use, this program creates two files in the specified output directory.
-1) my_samples_0.01_cadd_counts_table.tsv
+1) my_annotated_samples_5e-05_cadd_counts_table.tsv
-2) my_samples_0.01_cadd_variant.table
+2) my_annotated_samples_5e-05_cadd_variant.table

 The first one is a tab-delimited file with the p-values of all the various mutation classifications explained above.
 The second file is a "melted VCF".
-That is all data is turned "sideways" for further processing at the Yale Center for Genome Analysis.
-You can safely delete this file.
-(A to-do list item is to allow a flag that does not create this file.)
+That is all data is turned "sideways" for further analysis.

 The general formula for output file names is:
 <input_vcf_file_name>_<frequency>_<functional_deleteriousness_method>_counts_table.tsv